digilias/embedded-rust-workshop/workshop.md

 * Implement producer-consumer with channels

+## Session 10: Executor and preemption

+**Goal**: Understanding how to use multiple executors

+**Theory**: Using multiple executors

+* NoopRawMutex vs ThreadRawMutex vs CriticalSectionRawMutex
+* Send, Sync and how the compiler helps us make the correct choice

+**Practice**: Defining a higher priority task running on another executor.

-## Session 12: Panicking, logging and debugging
+## Session 11: Panicking, logging and debugging

 **Goal:** How to customize panic handlers and how logging works.